openarsenalspecs/SaaS/CodeIgniter.md

 - When submitting a pull request, ensure that any new files maintain the attribution headers where applicable.
 - Network-deployed versions of this software must also remain fully AGPL-3.0+ compliant, including exposure of source code modifications when applicable under the license.

 For full legal details, please refer to the AGPL-3.0+ license and the project's `notice.md` file.

----

-# Future Development

-Planned features include:

-- decentralized repository indexing
-- AI-generated project roadmaps
-- developer reputation scoring
-- open-source funding integration
-- automated documentation generation
-- trend dashboards for emerging technologies

----

-# Mission

-**CodeIgniter exists to ignite the next generation of open-source software.**

-Ideas should not remain buried in conversations.
-They should become **repositories, communities, and working software.**

-**AI ignites.
-Developers commit.**